Republicans ask to stay order blocking lame-duck laws

 The laws approved during the December lame-duck legislative session prohibit Evers from withdrawing the state from lawsuits without legislative approval.
 The move was designed to prevent him from pulling Wisconsin out of a multistate challenge to the Affordable Care Act, but Evers quickly started the process Thursday following Niess' order.

-A lawsuit challenging the laws was filed in January by a coalition of liberal-leaning groups led by the League of Women Voters.
-The group argued that under the Wisconsin Constitution, the Legislature couldn't meet in extraordinary session unless the time was specified in a law passed every two years or called for by the governor.
+A coalition of liberal-leaning groups led by the League of Women Voters filed a lawsuit challenging the legislation in January.
+The groups argued that the Legislature can't meet unless the time is specified in a law passed every two years or is called for by the governor.
+Extraordinary sessions aren't currently scheduled in that law, and the majority party calls them when it sees fit.

-Niess agreed Thursday, saying there was no statutory basis for extraordinary sessions.
+Niess agreed with the coalition Thursday, saying there was no statutory basis for extraordinary sessions.

 Hours after Niess issued the injunction, Evers ordered Kaul to move to withdraw Wisconsin from the ACA lawsuit.
 Evers didn't immediately make any other moves with his restored powers, saying he needed time to digest the injunction.